DimaPhil/transcribe-video/README.md

 # Video Transcriber

-This tool implements a simple video transcriber using OpenAI Whisperer API.
+This tool implements a simple video transcriber using OpenAI Whisper API.

 ## Installation